 Home Care underlying sales grew 4.5% with 4.8% from volume and negative price of 0.3%.

 Fabric cleaning grew mid-single digit driven by recovery in India and price-led growth in Brazil.
 In Latin America, growth was helped by our Omo dilutable laundry liquid innovation, which launched in 2020.
 Fabric enhancers grew mid-single digit led by China, where our Comfort fragrance boosters innovation with dual-colour beads and luxury-inspired fragrances performed well.
 Home & hygiene declined low single digit.
 There was good growth in dishwash in emerging markets, while household cleaners declined as we lapped a prior year spike in growth.
-We expanded our Lifebuoy brand into home hygiene products in the UK and Germany, launching the new BotaniTech range of cleaning products with naturally derived ingredients.
+We expanded our Lifebuoy brand into home hygiene products in the UK and Germany, launching the of cleaning products with naturally derived ingredients.

 Price declined overall as we lapped a period of lower promotional intensity in some markets and as the impact of rising input costs was more muted in fabric cleaning through the first half.
 Pricing was slightly positive in the second quarter as we started to take pricing action in markets including Brazil and Turkey to respond to rising input costs.

 Foods & Refreshment

 Foods & Refreshment underlying sales grew 8.1% with 5.8% from volume and 2.1% from price.